polarisXD/Assignment-1/README.md

 9. Please write a function called `shouldIEat` that tells you whether you should eat, depending on how hungry you are.
 This function should accept a single argument that is a number between 1 and 10.
 If your hunger level is greater than or equal to 8 and less than or equal to 10, the function should return `Go eat!` If your hunger level is greater than or equal to 3 and less than 8, it should return `Don't eat!` If your hunger level is greater than or equal to 1 and less than 3, it should return `Take a nap!` If your hunger level is greater than 10 or less than 1, it should return `Invalid input.`

 10. Suppose you are working in a research laboratory with E. coli (bacteria) that grow in culture.
 As you keep the bacteria in proper growth conditions, they multiply at a rate of 20% each day.
 Suppose that other scientists in the same laboratory are working with other types of bacteria, and these grow at different rates than the E. coli.
 Please write a function that allows researchers to predict the size of their bacterial population after 3 days.
 This function should be called `predictPopulationGrowth` and should accept three arguments: 1) the name of the bacterial species, 2) the number of bacteria at the beginning of the experiment, and 3) the growth rate per day.
 This function should calculate the expected growth after 3 days.
 This number should be rounded to the nearest whole number and converted to an integer value.
 Your function should return a statement such as: `After 3 days, there will be 16345 E. coli`.

+### Submitting the assignment

+After committing your solutions to your forked repository, go to Learning Suite and submit the URL for your repository.
+I will download and test your code.